Sunday, December 26, 2010

 For Whatever It Takes

-It was 30 yeast ago this last November, that I first heard the song above.
+It was 30 years ago this last November, that I first heard the song above.
 (I just pulled a few lines that mean the most to me.)
-It was on a Sunday morning and I was sitting alone in the church we attended in San Diego.
+It was on a Sunday morning, and I was sitting alone in the church we attended in San Diego.
 My husband of four months was on duty and couldn't be with me.
 It was the first time that I had been so far away from my home and my family and to be alone in such a huge city was a bit scary.
-It was also the first trimester of an unplanned and suprised pregnancy.
+It was also the first trimester of an unplanned pregnancy.
 I was feeling a bit lonely and sorry for myself, but I was determined to be in church.
 And so it was that I heard the song.

 The music director's wife sang this song as a solo and the words reached deep into my mind.
 I couldn't believe that anyone could honestly sing this song and these words without meaning it completely.
 The conviction I saw on the soloist's face told me that she meant every word of surrender that she sang.
 I never thought that I could ever do that.
 I had always been in control of my life.
 I had only surrendered my will when forced to do so or when I thought there would be an advantage to doing so.

 As the years passed, the song never left my heart.
-Pain and trials filled my life and I allowed it to turn into anger, hatred, and bitterness.
+Pain and trials filled my life, and I allowed it to turn into anger, hatred, and bitterness.
 My world became a small, hard, and dark shell of resistance and depression.
 I did not want to let anyone or anything into my little world because I trusted only myself.
 I figured that I was safe, but I was so wrong.

 Finally, in desperation, I cried out to the LORD for freedom.
 It took months of prayer and confession of sin.
 The Holy Spirit began to shine His light around my darkened soul.
 He firmly, but lovingly showed me sin after sin after sin.
 As I confessed and repented of each one, the layers of my shell crumbled.
 God Almighty was cleansing me and creating something beyond my human ability.
 At last I became able to sing that song with all my heart.
 I was able to fully surrender and trust in the Lord.